 Staying up to date with insights at a country level will allow you to adjust your global e-commerce strategy for maximum performance.

 For example, one in every four US dollars spent globally on technical consumer goods today is for transactions made online, but it’s not a consistent global story of expansion.
-Therefore, it’s time to rethink your global e-commerce strategy on a local level.
-The growth of online shopping has slowed in some markets, and where spend happens varies hugely by country and region.
+The growth of online shopping has even slowed in some markets.
 E-commerce share ranges from almost zero to more than one-third of turnover.
 The perception of online retail also varies, from a premium destination driven by promotion to a mass-market channel offering value-for-money solutions.

 Where does the natural equilibrium between online and offline retail sit?
 There are already indications that growth is slowing in countries where online shopping is more mature.
-Globally, in the first half of 2019, e-commerce increased to about 24% of total revenues (+1.6 percentage points), a flattening dynamic compared to past years, when almost three percentage points were gained annually.
+Globally, in 2019, e-commerce increased to about 25% of total revenues (+1.8 percentage points), a flattening dynamic compared to past years, when almost three percentage points were gained annually.

 Other regions are at a much earlier phase of the online retail evolution, such as the Middle East/Africa and emerging Asia (excluding China).
 Here, online sales account for about 5%, compared to 36% of turnover in China.